 - a.
 In accordance with 2 CFR § 200.302(a) (Financial Management), each State must expend and account for the Federal award in accordance with State laws and procedures for expending and accounting for the State's funds.
-All recipient and subrecipient's financial management systems, including records documenting compliance with Federal statutes, regulations, and the terms and conditions of the Federal award, must be sufficient to permit the preparation of reports required by the terms and conditions; and tracking expenditures to establish that funds have been used in accordance with Federal statutes, regulations, and the terms and conditions applicable to the Federal award.
-See 2 CFR § 200.450 (Lobbying) for additional management requirements to verify that Federal funds are not used for unallowable lobbying costs. - b.
+All recipient's and subrecipient's financial management systems, including records documenting compliance with Federal statutes, regulations, and the terms and conditions of the Federal award, must be sufficient to permit the preparation of reports required by the terms and conditions; and tracking expenditures to establish that funds have been used in accordance with Federal statutes, regulations, and the terms and conditions applicable to the Federal award.
+See 2 CFR § 200.450 (Lobbying) for restrictions on lobbying costs and use of Federal financial assistance funds for certain activities. - b.
 The financial management system of each recipient and subrecipient must provide all information required by 2 CFR § 200.302(b).
 See also 2 CFR §§ 200.334 (Record retention requirements); 200.335 (Requests for transfer of records); 200.336 (Methods for collection, transmission and storage of information); 200.337 (Access to records); and 200.338 (Restrictions on public access to records).